 Irit recognized the mother’s distress.
 She felt she had to take action before it was too late.
 In doing so, she exposed herself and her family to the threat of violence.
 Two parallel stories emerged from Irit’s narrative: the story of her kindergarten student’s family and her own family’s story.
-She presented it in a mixed-up and emotional way, which seemed to reflect the deep impression that this difficult period had on her; it justifies her remark that teachers must have the support of a psychologist, ‘to make this separation’.
+She presented it in a mixed-up and emotional way, which seemed to reflect the deep impression that this difficult period had on her; it justifies her remark that teachers must have the support of a psychologist, “to make this separation.”
 Irit summarized this difficult story as a victory.
 More calmly, she explained that her unusual intervention was in fact positive.
 To prove her point, she moved on to another story about empowering a mother and child during a crisis.
 This story was described in a more orderly manner, and her voice was more stable:

 I was with one mother, and the father just up and left one day, because he had [some dealings in] the black market, [or] the grey market.
 One day he just got up and left.
 No dad.
 The end.
 Now, deal with a child who has no father. ... you need to push yourself to that place so you can also help the mother grow.
 You help her, so she has the strength to cope.
 These are the times when you say: Listen, we need to do this thing as women.
 But it’s not our job as preschool teachers.

 Irit came across these situations in her role as a preschool teacher, but her reaction stemmed from a personal need.
 Within the confines of her professional role, she should be referring mothers to welfare agencies and continue to offer support to their children at the preschool.
-However, she chose to provide them with assistance out of a desire to ‘rescue’ or to ‘help the mother grow’.
+However, she chose to provide them with assistance out of a desire to “rescue” or to “help the mother grow.”
 She said she believes this is the role of women, and therefore she could not separate herself from the situation or relate to it only through the lens of her role as a preschool teacher.
 Irit clearly crossed professional boundaries.
 In her view, since she has the ability to help women who have fallen victim to social oppression, she has an obligation to do so.
 From this we see that early childhood educators sometimes cross professional boundaries to order to offer help to families associated with the school.

 Discussion and Conclusion

-This article has presented the words of female educators who, in the public sphere of their lives, display maternal thinking and behaviours towards elementary school or kindergarten students, towards their students’ parents who need guidance and counselling, and towards the students’ mothers, through a sense of female solidarity.
+This article has presented the words of female educators who, in the public sphere of their lives, display maternal thinking and behaviors towards elementary school or kindergarten students, towards their students’ parents who need guidance and counselling, and towards the students’ mothers, through a sense of female solidarity.
 As the findings of this study show, female professionals maintain a de facto maternal identity, not only in the realm of motherhood, but also in the classrooms and kindergartens where they work and to which they feel committed.
 Analysis of the findings on the relationship between being a mother and being an educator revealed that, on a social level, the interviewees seek to be part of a broad public arena, where they can contribute their skills and professional experience.

 This article examines the social aspects of female early childhood educators’ lives in the private and public spheres, and the connections between their roles in these spheres.
 Combining the role of motherhood with the role of educator is a challenge for women, who are responsible for educating children in both spheres of their lives.